Connecting your Single Family Home (Only Phase 1 Properties)

 The State Revolving Fund will notify the District as to what items were approved and then at which time, the District will contact the property owner to place a levy on the property for the cost of the connection.

-The District will then issue final payment to the contractor according to the levy being recorded.
+The District will then issue the final payment to the contractor according to the levy being recorded, and the property owner will begin making payments through property taxes starting the 2020/2021 tax year.

 Expanded Use Loan Grant: Property owners applying for the Expanded Use Loan and who occupy single-family homes and do not have a property under an LLC, Trust or Corporation, may be eligible to receive a grant that can be applied as a credit towards the amount they borrow for their private property connection.
-More details are to come!
+More details will be made available at the funding fair.

 United States Department of Agriculture - USDA 504 Grant: If you are 62 years of age or older and meet income eligibility requirements, you may qualify for a grant for up to $7,500.
 To apply visit: https://www.rd.usda.gov/programs-services/single-family-housing-repair-loans-grants